gjbex/Fortran-MOOC/source_code/linked_list/linked_real_list_error_handling/README.md

-# Linked list of real numbers
+# Linked list of real numbers with error handling

 This is an implementation of a single linked list containing real numbers.
 Here, error handling has been added.